harshabelavadi/pong-staged/Stage0/game-levels.md

 ### Scenario: User completes the level

 Given: User game-play is in progress.
-When: Duration of game-play at a certain level exceeds predefined threshold ( can be in seconds or certain clockticks ).
+When: Duration of game-play at a certain level exceeds predefined threshold which can be seconds or clockticks.
 Then: Level completed message should be displayed, update user game profile and user should be navigated to next level screen.